 Painkillers and anti-anxiety medications have been some of the “best sellers,” and doctors have made millions–as the drug companies have made billions–while patients get addicted to potent drugs like the following:

-Contact a Prescription Malpractice Lawyer
+Prescription Malpractice Lawyer

 The current situation with thousands of overdose and deaths each year demands legal action.
 Consumer safety advocates, attorneys and even congress seek to hold doctors and the drug industry accountable.

 Doctors who prescribe dangerous painkillers for profit, and those who fail to follow up with patients, may be held liable for opioid overdose deaths and addiction.

 Ohio Hospitals, like Mount Carmel West in Columbus,, have been battling allegations that their doctors and pharmacists have overprescribed dangerous painkillers and has led to the death of dozens of patients.

 Furthermore, drug companies can be held responsible in product liability lawsuits that claim the pharmaceutical companies engage in unethical and illegal, negligent business practices.
 Pharmacy malpractice can result in the following injuries:

 - Severe Illness

 - Organ Failure

 Common Medication Errors